Chocolate Covered Peanut Butter Mousse Stuffed Dates

-These chocolate-covered dates stuffed with creamy peanut butter mousse filling make an incredibly decadent treat that’s sure to impress!
+These chocolate peanut butter stuffed dates with creamy peanut butter mousse filling make an incredibly decadent treat that’s sure to impress!

-- easy to make with 6 simple ingredients
+These delectable bites are easy to make with 6 simple ingredients and are vegan and gluten-free.

-- for a simpler recipe, skip the mousse and stuff the dates with your favourite nut or seed butter
+They’re perfect for holidays and special occasions or just stashing in the freezer for a daily treat.
+You can customize the filling with different nut butters or for a simpler recipe, skip the mousse and simply stuff the dates with your favourite nut or seed butter.

 Ingredient Notes

-- maple syrup – naturally sweetens the mousse, can be substituted with agave or honey (not vegan)
+- Maple Syrup: Can be substituted with agave or honey (not vegan)

 Step 2.
 Make the peanut butter mousse by whisking together the coconut cream, peanut butter and maple syrup.
 Place the bowl in the fridge for at least 30 minutes to set.